tkulick/stackscripts/README.md

 # Linode StackScripts

 ## Tory's Gaming Server
 This StackScript leverages user defined fields for setting parameters during the installation as well as choosing which server you want to install.
+This currently installs Minecraft and Seven Days to Die without issue.
+For Minecraft, Pterodactyl is also installed at the same time.
+This will allow for management of the server from a web interface.
+Next up: CS:GO.

 ## Tory's VPN Server